saivenkatreddy29/strayos_assignment/README.md

 # strayos_assignment

-more details are in ./function_descriptions/matching.txt
+## More Details

+For more details, please refer to the [matching.txt file](https://github.com/saivenkatreddy29/strayos_assignment/blob/main/function_descriptions/matching.txt) in the `function_descriptions` directory.